GIS user technology news

 April 23, 2025 By GISuser

 As hybrid and remote work arrangements become the norm rather than the exception, businesses face a new set of cybersecurity challenges.
-With team members accessing company resources from home offices, cafes, or even while travelling, the traditional security perimeter no longer exists.
+With team members accessing company resources from home offices, virtual offices, cafes, or even while travelling, the traditional security perimeter no longer exists.
 Protecting your organisation’s data and systems requires a proactive, layered approach tailored for today’s flexible workforce.
 Here’s a comprehensive checklist to help Australian businesses secure their remote workforce:

 • Implement Multi-Factor Authentication (MFA): Passwords alone aren’t enough.
 MFA adds an extra layer of security by requiring users to verify their identity with a second factor—like a code sent to their phone or an app-based authentication prompt.
 Enabling MFA across all business-critical platforms is one of the simplest and most effective ways to prevent unauthorised access.